Horizontal-org/Tella-website/docs/For organizations/dropbox.md

 The Dropbox connection may be particularly well-suited for:
 - Organizations that already use Dropbox.
 - Organizations that cannot or don't want to self-host an app (like [Tella Web server](/tella-web)) on a server.
-- Users who already have a Dropbox account and want to backup their data on the cloud.
+- Users who already have a Dropbox account and want to backup their data to the cloud.
-- Projects where the privacy needs do not preclude the use of a tool like Dropbox.
+- Projects where the privacy needs do not preclude the use of a cloud or commercial tool like Dropbox.
 - Users who will be sending mostly media files, with some text and don't need structured data collection like forms or surveys.